Medical Marijuana in West Virginia

 Following in 2018, the West Virginia Department of Health issued their report and recommendations to the Governor and Legislature advising dry flower to be included, as well as patient eligibility expansion.
 Such recommendations further addressed a focus on affordability and removal of caps on medical dispensary licenses to be issued by the state.

 Due to concerns about providing banking services for the medical cannabis program, the state passed HB 2538, which provided credit unions with protections from federal prosecution.
-Also in 2019, the state passed Bill 1037 to allow vertically-integrated dispensaries in West Virginia – increasing the number of allowable dispensaries to 100.
+Also in 2019, the state passed SB 1037 to allow vertically-integrated dispensaries in West Virginia – increasing the number of allowable dispensaries to one hundred (100).

-Unfortunately, it took West Virginia 5 years to open its first medical marijuana dispensaries as the list of approved Medical Cannabis Dispensary Permits did not release until 2021.
-Moreover, there are still heavy restrictions on access to medical marijuana because patients in West Virginia must qualify under the short list of serious conditions.
+Unfortunately, it took West Virginia five (5) years to open its first medical marijuana dispensaries as the list of approved Medical Cannabis Dispensary Permits did not release until 2021.

 Amyotrophic lateral sclerosis; Cancer; Crohn’s disease; Damage to the nervous tissue of the spinal cord with objective neurological indication of intractable spasticity; Epilepsy; Huntington’s disease; Intractable seizures; Multiple sclerosis; Neuropathies; Parkinson’s disease; Position status for HIV/AIDS; Post-traumatic stress disorder; Severe, chronic, or intractable pain of neuropathic origin or severe, chronic, or intractable pain; Sickle cell anemia; Terminal illness that is defined as a medical prognosis of life expectancy of approximately one year or less if the illness runs its normal course.